MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 In the preceding example, `Name` and `Count` are defined as pointer-to-type to disambiguate between a missing value (`nil`) and a zero-value (0), which might have semantic differences.

-In an HTTP PATCH operation, any field whose value is `nil` won't affect the value in the server's resource.
+In an HTTP PATCH operation, any fields with the value `nil` don't affect the value in the server's resource.
 When updating a Widget's `Count` field, specify the new value for `Count`, leaving `Name` as `nil`.

 To fulfill the requirement for sending a JSON `null`, the `NullValue` function is used: